nchanko/gsheet_rss_scraper/README.md

+## Version 1.1
+- added monthly trigger
+- data will be back up with separate month sheets.

 # RSS Feed Scraper for Google Sheets

 This script is designed to scrape RSS feeds and save the scraped data into a Google Sheet.
 It automates the process of reading RSS feed URLs and their corresponding names from a specific sheet, fetching and parsing these feeds, and then saving the extracted data (article titles, links, descriptions, publication dates, and feed names) into a target sheet within the same Google Spreadsheet.